Dmitri Royster: Priesthood and episcopacy

 He entered North Texas State University but left in 1943 to join the Army.
 While in the Army he served as a Japanese language interpreter on the staff of General Douglas MacArthur in the Philippines and Japan.

 After leaving the Army he resumed his studies, eventually becoming a Spanish language instructor at Southern Methodist University.
 He received his Master of Arts in Spanish.

 In 1954, Royster was ordained to the priesthood, and served as the rector of St. Seraphim Orthodox Church in Dallas from then until 1969.
 On June 29, 1969, he was consecrated as Bishop of Berkeley, vicar of the Diocese of San Francisco and the West.
 In 1970, Bishop Dmitri was assigned as Bishop of Washington, auxiliary bishop to Metropolitan Irenaeus (Bekish).
 On October 19, 1971, Bishop Dmitri was elected Bishop of Hartford and New England.

 In 1978, Bishop Dmitri became the first ruling bishop of the newly created Diocese of the South.

 He was elevated to the rank of archbishop in 1993.

 Being a senior bishop in his church, Dmitri was the locum tenens of the Metropolitan's see and temporary head of the OCA from September 4, 2008 until the election of a new primate, Metropolitan Jonah on November 12, 2008.

 On March 31, 2009 the then 85-year-old archbishop was granted retirement from active pastoral duties by the Holy Synod of the OCA.

 Death

 Archbishop Dmitri died in Dallas on August 28, 2011, on the Julian calendar feast of the Dormition, which was his favorite feast day.
 Although originally interred in Restland Cemetery in Dallas, Texas, he was disinterred on March 4, 2016 in order to transfer his body to his new tomb in the Saint Seraphim Cathedral also in Dallas.
-However, when they removed his body from his place of burial, his body was found to be untouched by decay (a sign of sainthood in Orthodox Christianity).
+However, during the removal of his body from his place of burial, his body was found to be untouched by decay, a sign of sainthood in Orthodox Christianity.
 This fact was attested to by a local specialist who was hired for the exhumation process.